“The important thing in Science is not so much to obtain new facts as to discover new ways of thinking about them.”

 At St Bernadette Primary School, children have weekly lessons in Science throughout Key Stages 1 and 2, using various programmes of study and resources.
 In Early Years, children learn about the world around them through play.
 Additional opportunities are provided in Science, such as educational visits and participation in nationwide initiatives including British Science Week.

 We endeavour to ensure that the Science curriculum we provide will give children the confidence and motivation to continue to further develop their skills into the next stage of their education and life experiences.

 We build upon the learning and skill development of the previous years.
-As the children’s knowledge and understanding increases and they become more proficient in selecting and using scientific equipment, and collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.
+As the children’s knowledge and understanding increase and they become more proficient in selecting and using scientific equipment and collating and interpreting results, they become increasingly confident in their ability to come to conclusions based on real evidence.